SesethuPotye/Python-week-1/WEEK2  PYTHON.md

 # "locals" function.

 * another method that allows us to access all the variables within a Python function without any asterisks.
+* local are defined inside the function.

+# Globals()
+* can be created out side a function